Davis1776/2020-02-sqlalchemy-challenge/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy - Surfs Up!

 ### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `sqlalchemy-challenge`.

 2. Clone the new repository to your computer.

 3. Add your Jupyter notebook and `app.py` to this folder.
 These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.
+4. Push the above changes to GitHub.

 ![surfs-up.png](Images/surfs-up.png)